Tenafly, New Jersey: Local government

+As of 2025, the mayor of Tenafly is Democrat Mark Zinna, whose term ends on December 31, 2027.
+Members of the Tenafly Borough Council are Daniel Park (D, 2025), Adam Michaels (D, 2025), Jaime Corsair (D, 2026), John Roglieri (D, 2026), Julie O'Connor (D, 2027) and Lauren Dayton (D, 2027).

-In January 2020, the Borough Council appointed Julie O'Connor to fill the remainder of the term expiring in December 2021 that had been held by Mark Zinna until he stepped down earlier that month to take office as mayor.
+In January 2020, the borough council appointed Julie O'Connor to fill the remainder of the term expiring in December 2021 that had been held by Mark Zinna until he stepped down earlier that month to take office as mayor.

 In 2000, the local government of Tenafly sought to ban the erection of eruvs in their community.
 The eruv association filed a lawsuit in response to the borough's action.
 After six years of litigation in the federal courts, Tenafly settled by keeping the eruvs intact and paid $325,000 of the plaintiff's legal fees.

-Federal, state, and county representation
+Federal, state and county representation

-Tenafly is located in the 5th Congressional District and is part of New Jersey's 37th state legislative district.2019 New Jersey Citizen's Guide to Government, New Jersey League of Women Voters.
-Accessed October 30, 2019.
+Tenafly is located in the 5th Congressional District and is part of New Jersey's 37th state legislative district.